Easy Peach Puff Pastries Recipe For Baby and Toddler

 The peach puffs can be stored in airtight containers and kept in the fridge for up to 3 days.
 Or they can be kept at ambient temperature in a cool and dry spot in your kitchen in air lock containers if you prefer.
 They will keep like this for up to 2 days fresh!

-You can freeze the peach puffs in airlock containers or freezer bags for up to 3 months!
+You can freeze the easy peach turnovers in airlock containers, plastic wrap or freezer bags for up to 3 months!

-To defrost the peach puffs you will need to place in an airtight container or freezer bag and leave in the fridge overnight until fully defrosted.
+To defrost the peach pastries you will need to place in an airtight container or freezer bag and leave in the fridge overnight until fully defrosted.

 Equipment used to help with this recipe